AgalmicVentures/Environment/scripts/README.md

 Examines a binary file of unknown format to determine as much as possible about it e.g. by finding the most common substrings.

+#### `FindHomoglyphs.py`
+Finds unicode homoglyphs used in fingerprinting files and optionally removes them.

 #### `GenerateConfigs.py`
 Generates the a set of JSON configurations given a base configuration and a second JSON object with lists of values for parameters